 We evaluate our approach on the GuacaMol distribution-learning benchmark on the QM9 and ChEMBL datasets.
 We find that the benchmark metrics are correlated with each other, so models and generation configurations with higher validity, KL-divergence and Fréchet ChemNet Distance scores usually have lower novelty scores.
-We observe that by varying generation hyperparameters, we can trade off these metrics more efficiently than with state-of-the-art baseline models.
-We show that overall our model outperforms baseline graph-based methods.
-We also observe that our model is comparable to SMILES-based approaches on both datasets, but underperforms the LSTM, Transformer Small and Transformer Regular SMILES-based autoregressive models on ChEMBL.
+Hence evaluating models based on the trade-off between different metrics may be more informative than evaluating them based on a heuristic such as the sum of the metrics.
+We observe that by varying generation hyperparameters, our model balances these metrics more efficiently than previous state-of-the-art baseline models.